-- UNESA CEN-6 "Guía para la implantación de sistemas digitales en centrales nucleares", Revision 0, May 2002. - UNE 73-404-91.
-"Garantia de la Calidad en los Sistemas Informaticos Aplicados a Instalaciones Nucleares". - CSN 10.9 Safety Guide.
-"Garantia de Calidad de las Aplicaciones Informaticas Relacionadas con las Instalaciones Nucleares". - ANSI/IEEE-ANS 7-4.3.2.
-"IEEE Criteria for Digital Computers in Safety Systems of Nuclear Power Generating Stations", as endorsed by USNRC Regulatory Guide 1.152 "Criteria for Programmable Digital Computer System Software in Safety Systems of NPPs". - RSK Guidelines, Chapter 7.6, amended August 1996.

-- CSN Safety Instruction IS-21 on the requierements applicable to modifications at nuclear power plants. - CSN Safety Instruction IS-27 on general nuclear power plant criteria. - CSN Safety Instruction IS-26 on basic nuclear safety requierements applicable to nuclear instalations.
+- UNESA CEN-6 "Guideline for the Implementation of Digital Systems at Nuclear Power Plants" (In Spanish), Revision 0, May 2002. - UNE 73-404-91.
+"Quality Assurance in Computer Systems Applied to Nuclear Installations" (In Spanish). - CSN 10.9 Safety Guide.
+"Quality Asssurance of Computer Applications Related to Nuclear Installations" (In Spanish). - ANSI/IEEE-ANS 7-4.3.2.
+"IEEE Criteria for Digital Computers in Safety Systems of Nuclear Power Generating Stations", as endorsed by USNRC Regulatory Guide 1.152 "Criteria for Programmable Digital Computer System Software in Safety Systems of NPPs". - RSK Guidelines, Chapter 7.6, amended August 1996. - CSN Safety Instruction IS-21 on the requierements applicable to modifications at nuclear power plants. - CSN Safety Instruction IS-27 Revision 1 on general nuclear power plant criteria. - CSN Safety Instruction IS-26 on basic nuclear safety requierements applicable to nuclear instalations.